 Just as each system is unique, so is each situation.
 Best practice is to rebuild parts of the solution on a phased basis.
 Before launching a step-by-step migration, all relevant friction points must be identified.
 In this case, new functionalities are built from scratch while preserving the architecture scope and the ability to support requirements.
 Former components are mediated through an API layer, which can only be built once the system’s existing code has been refactored upfront.

-A full System Assessment is the first mandatory step for any company serious about modernising its legacy systems.
+Legacy Systems Assessment is the first mandatory step for any company serious about modernising its legacy systems.
 This involves a 4-phase analysis of software engineering practices.
 It’s important to be aware that this analysis will engage everyone, not just IT but also business.
 This means every team member with a connection to the system.
-The assessment can only be completed successfully provided there is close collaboration involving all parties (as well as third-party vendors where required).
+An assessment can only be completed successfully provided there is close collaboration involving all parties (as well as third-party vendors where required).

 — Our services —